Professor Cicely Marston

 United Kingdom

-I hold an undergraduate degree in Human Sciences from Oxford University, and from LSHTM a Medical Demography MSc, and an interdisciplinary PhD and postdoc in young people's sexual practice, participatory health promotion, and sexuality education, with fieldwork in Mexico City.
-I spent some time at Imperial College London conducting research and running a Public Health MSc, returning to LSHTM in 2005.
+I hold an undergraduate degree in Human Sciences from Oxford University, and from LSHTM a Medical Demography MSc and an interdisciplinary PhD and postdoc in young people's sexual practice, participatory health promotion, and sexuality education, with fieldwork in Mexico City.
+I spent some time at Imperial College London conducting research and running a Public Health MSc, and returned to LSHTM in 2005.

 Affiliations